v8/v8.dev/src/blog/system-analyzer.md

 First thing we notice is that we have two different IC state transitions recorded by the IC events in this function.
 One going from uninitialised to monomorphic and the other one going from monomorphic to polymorphic.
 As mentioned in the previously linked [blog post](https://mathiasbynens.be/notes/shapes-ics), polymorphic IC state indicates that now we are tracking more than one Map associated with `Point` objects.

-Our hope is to get a better understanding of why we are tracking more Maps even though we have the same type of object for both snippets.

-Since we wanted to know why we are creating multiple Map shapes for the same type of objects we toggle the info button about IC state to get more information about the Map addresses going from uninitialised to monomorphic.
+We want to know why we are creating multiple Map shapes for the same type of objects we toggle the info button about IC state to get more information about the Map addresses going from uninitialised to monomorphic.

 ![The map transition tree associated with the monomorphic IC state.](/_img/system-analyzer/case1_2.png)